High efficiency superconducting filterbanks with impedance-defined resolution for millimeter-wave spectroscopy: Conclusion

 \section{Conclusion}

-We have presented a superconducting filterbank architecture that achieves high per-channel efficiency ($\eta>0.74$) and high resolving power ($R=1211\pm105$) through two fundamental design choices: the elimination of the termination resistor on the feedline after the last filterbank and the implementation of CPW resonators on a low-loss single-crystal Si substrate.
-Removing the termination resistor eliminates a major source of signal loss, while the CPW architecture de-risks the design against the material uncertainties of thin-film dielectrics.
+We have presented a superconducting filterbank architecture that achieves a high resolving power of $R=1211\pm105$ through two fundamental design choices: the elimination of the termination resistor on the feedline after the last filterbank and the implementation of CPW resonators on a low loss single-crystal Si substrate.
+At a nominal SiNx loss tangent of $10^{-3}$, the architecture achieves a peak efficiency of 82\% for the initial channel; however, the efficiency scales down along the feedline due to MS absorption loss with an incremental degradation of 0.85\% per channel.
+This performance metric accounts for the combined effects of dielectric absorption, imperfect optimization of shunt spacing, and spectral overlap from neighboring channels.
+This rate identifies a critical constraint for high channel count filterbank packing on a single feedline, necessitating the development of a lower loss dielectric to enable $\sim$300 channels on a single feedline required for next-generation LIM experiments.
 Sensitivity simulations confirm that this technology is robust against common fabrication tolerances, with the notable exception of the SiNx thickness.
-This motivates the next iteration of this design to increase thickness at the cost of an already high $R$.
-As a next step, we will fabricate and characterize this design, the results of which will be detailed in forthcoming publications.
+Consequently, the next iteration of this filterbank architecture will prioritize lower loss dielectric interlayers and high precision deposition techniques.
+Fabrication and experimental characterization of these devices are in progress, with results to be detailed in forthcoming publications.